 Than I used to 'ave in a year.

 Perhaps not as polished as the lines of Keats or Shelley or as mighty as Milton’s work, the war poetry of Robert Service, like that of Kipling, Woodbine Willie, Owen Rutter, Laurence Binyon, and a host of others, speaks to us clearly and without pretense.
 They give us down-to-earth insights and responses.
-Such poetry can constantly be appreciated by the ordinary reader.
+Such poetry can constantly be appreciated by all readers.